MakeSchool-Tutorials/Superhero-Team-Dueler/P05-Battle-Arena/content.md

 > [action]
 >
->In your project directory, create a new file named 'arena.py' to contain the arena class
+>In your project directory, create a new file named `arena.py` to contain the arena class

-> [action]
 >
 > Start by making an `init` method for your Arena class.
 Follow the TODO comment, you shouldn't be adding more than 2 lines of code here:
 >